terryf82/terryf82.github.io/docs/posts/hands-on-with-aws-bottlerocket-evaluating-the-security-of-amazons-hardened-os.md

 lrwxrwxrwx.
 1 root root 5 Sep 12 03:30 /bin/sh -> brush
 ```

 `brush` is a nonstandard, restricted command runner, that doesn't implement typical interactive behaviour or shell redirection features.
 Essentially it's a minimalist interface to the Bottlerocket API client, meaning it doesn't have the bash-like features needed to establish the connection to our waiting listener.
-In a typical Linux environment, there are usually plenty of alternative ways to establish a reverse-shell - [revshells.com](https://revshells.com) lists several:
+In a typical Linux environment, there are usually plenty of alternative ways to establish a reverse-shell - [revshells.com](https://revshells.com) lists several, including:

 - `nc`
 - `busybox`